 The National Climate Assessment

-- Introduction to the Fourth National Climate Assessment
+- Introduction to the Fifth National Climate Assessment

 How is the National Climate Assessment written?

 NCA5 was written by 500 authors and 260 technical contributors from every state in the nation as well as Puerto Rico, the U.S. Virgin Islands, Guam, and Palau.2 Author teams include federal scientists, academics, and practitioners from a range of sectors.
 To make sure NCA5 is useful to its audiences, report authors did extensive public outreach, including a series of public engagement workshops and several calls for written comment.

 The findings of the NCA are made transparent through: (1) the use of a chapter structure designed to explicitly address confidence and uncertainty; (2) multiple stages of review by federal scientists, the public, and the National Academies of Sciences, Engineering, and Medicine; and (3) the Global Change Information System (GCIS), which lets readers trace figure data and learn more about source information.
 More about the NCA5 process is available here.